HristoKolev/webpack-workshop/README.md

 npm i -D eslint-plugin-testing-library
 ```

-- Add the eslint config
+- Add the files from the `extra` directory

 - Add the npm scripts